Skip to main content

 We need Memory Accounting because on-chain memory is a scarce resource, and should be used wisely.
 An effective way of doing this is to make memory allowances themselves into a digital asset, that can be transferred and traded.
 This creates a market incentive to utilise memory as efficiently as possible.

-What is the difference between Actors and Smart Contracts?
+What is the difference between actors and smart contracts?

-You can use Convex Actors to implement smart contracts.
-Not every Actor needs to be a smart contract, however: an Actor that simply stores on-chain information on your behalf isn't really a contract with anyone else.
+Not every actor needs to be a smart contract, however: an actor that simply manages on-chain information on behalf of individuals isn't facilitating any contracts between parties.

 Who is building Convex?